uchicago-library/library_website/README.md

 ### Caching Issues
 If your changes aren't loading into production, try:
 - Compress, collectstatic, and restart apache again
-- Clear the cache in Wagtail settings
+- Clear the Wagtail cache in Wagtail settings
-- Clear the apache cache
+- Clear the Django cache manually
 ```
 ./manage.py shell
 from django.core.cache import cache